Security & Governance

 As with any DeFi protocol, undiscovered bugs could lead to loss of funds.

-Mitigations: formal invariant testing, comprehensive test coverage, [audit status if applicable].
+Mitigations: Formal invariant testing, comprehensive test coverage, mutation testing.

 Settlement Risk